 " If English was the language of instruction at the university where you earned your degree, then you must provide a letter from the institution stating that English was the language of instruction.
-Or you can also request that the NACES or NAFSA evaluator state the language of instruction on the degree evaluation.
+Or you can also request that the NACES, NAFSA or evaluator appointed by the university states the language of instruction on the degree evaluation.